Băneasa Shopping City

 Besides the Băneasa Commercial Platform, Băneasa Developments orchestrates a mix of real estate developments, shopping center management and an extensive entertainment unit.
 Băneasa Shopping City is an extensive commercial and real estate area located in the northern area of Bucharest.

 History

 The mall was constructed by French firm Bouygues in 2008.
 Investment in the mall development was 150 million euros.
 Băneasa Shopping City is the fifth mall opened in Bucharest, after Bucharest Mall, Plaza Romania, City Mall and Unirea Shopping Center.
 In total, it includes 280 stores.
 The shopping center attracted more than 750,000 visitors in the first month.

-The mall has 55,000 square meters of retail space and also includes Grand Cinema&More, inaugurated in 2011, with the revolutionary Dolby Atmos technology.
+The mall has 55,000 square meters of retail space and also includes Grand Cinema&More, inaugurated in 2011, with the Dolby Atmos technology.
 It also has a quarterly fashion and lifestyle magazine (Styler) and has developed one of the most efficient intelligent building management systems in Romania.